Description

 Q – 27.5” wheels you say?
 Surely that must be a typo?

 27.5” wheels rock for drop bar bikes, the handling is insanely good, you can fit bigger rubber in a smaller space, the Rambler just WORKS with this wheel size.
 Sure, you can run 700c with something like a 44c tyre, and if you plan on building this up as a tourer with a lot of road miles then why not, but for proper off-road shenanigans and to taste the magic of this bike as it was intended stick with the 27.5″.
-On mine i have a 2.6 on the back and a 2.8 on the front, there’s massive amounts of mud clearance and plenty of room for full guards.
+On mine i have a 2.6 on the back and a 2.8 on the front on i29 rims.
+A more sensible and indeed faster option would be to run 2.6 on the front and 2.3 to 2.4 on the rear, which i’ve also done and its noticeably chippier.
+Worth mentioning also, not all tyres are created equal, so its probably true to say that not every 2.8 and 2.6 will fit.
+If you want to run full guards then 2.3 to 2.4 should be ideal.

 Q – Can I run a road double up front?

-I’m afraid not.
-Strictly speaking this is a 1X frame, meaning there are no cable stops or guides for a front mech.
+Certainly not.
+The horror!
+Wash your mouth out etc etc. But all jokes aside, strictly speaking this is a 1X frame, meaning there are no cable stops or guides for a front mech.
 The eagle-eyed amongst you will shout ‘foul’ having noticed I run a front mech on mine, which brings me to….. if you want to run a front mech use an MTB Double chainset (26/36 or 28/38) and use a Shimano sidepull front mech, running the cable under the downtube with the others.
 Works a treat and gives you more gear ratios than you’ll ever need.
 Result!
+This where a bar end shifter is also you friend, its soooo much nicer to use on the front, no dodgy indexing to deal with, just sweet and foolproof friction trimming.

 Damn, I guess that’ll have to do, my arm aches and this may just be the most tedious thing you’ve read.
 Any questions just fire them my way.
 I’m happy to help.
 Here’s some spec figures, just so you know….

 Headset – 1 1/8th AKA EC34.
 IS brake mounts for use with post mount calipers and adapters, 203 max front rotor size, 180 rear.
 Axle spacing – 142×12 and 100×15, allen-key thru-axles included.
 27.2 seapost with internal dropper routing.
 29.8 seatclamp included.
 Full rack and mudguard eyelets.
-73mm threaded English bottom bracket EBB shell (2nd batch).
+73mm threaded English bottom bracket EBB shell.

 NB: all steel Stooge framesets have a 2 year warranty for the original owner, this is valid from the day you take delivery of the frameset.